1983 British Speedway Championship

 The 1983 British Speedway Championship was the 23rd edition of the British Speedway Championship.
 The Final took place on 1 June at Brandon in Coventry, England.
-The Championship was won by Chris Morton, with Michael Lee second and Andy Grahame winning a run-off against Kenny Carter, Peter Collins and John Davis for third.
+The Championship was won by Chris Morton, with Michael Lee second and Andy Grahame, who was the champion in the previous edition, winning a run-off against Kenny Carter, Peter Collins and John Davis for third.